petrikreus/comp-se-200-assignment/test_report.md

 ## Description of the tests

+Unit test were made using **Jest** JavaScript Testing Framework.
+Jest was selected because it is easy to use and there is little to no need for configuration.
+It is also easy to generate code coverage reports with the --coverage flag.
+The ten selected utility function files, from the provided library were the following:

+- add.js
+- at.js
+- defaultTo.js
+- divide.js
+- filter.js
+- isDate.js
+- isEmpty.js
+- map.js
+- reduce.js
+- words.js

+More in-depth reasoning for these selections can be found from the test_plan.md file.
+The tests consist of ten test suites corresponding to each of the selected files.
+Total amount of unit tests written was 25.
+Tests can be found from the **tests** folder in the project root.
+Tests are named using the convention: filename.test.js, where the filename is the utility library file under testing.
+The individual tests are pretty straightforward in of themselves.
+The functions are given predefined inputs (test_plan.md) and the function outputs are compared to the expected output.
+If output matches the expected output the test passes.
+If the function returns something unexpeted or there are errors the test fails.

 ## Running the tests locally

 The tests can by run locally from a terminal by navigating to the project root folder.
 First install required dependencies by running the command: